 Costa Rica Travel Tips and Advice

-to the right place.
+So you're looking for some Costa Rica travel tips?
+You've cometo the right place.
 Below I've compiled a list of the best travel advice I can think offor your vacation in beautiful Costa Rica.

 Passports and Travel VisasRequirements - The leading express service, assisting tourists and business travelers with their travel document needs.

 Costa Rica Travel Tips:

 Well, those are all the Costa Rica travel tips I can think of sofar.
 I'll post more travel advice when I think of it.

 - Book your flightsand hotelswell ahead of time if you're traveling in the dry season, from Decemberto April.

 - Better yet, travel during the shoulder, or off-season for thebest rates and least crowds.